Disability Access Audits

 Access Audits are a very useful tool for assessing the current level of accessibility and ease of entry, navigation, usability and ease of exit of premises by people with different impairments and levels of disability.

-These Audits help employers and service providers by highlighting non-compliance issues and to understand how to adapt a building to meet the access needs of disabled people, and so to fulfil their duties and obligations under the DDA and Equality Act legislation.
+These Audits help employers and service providers by highlighting non-compliance issues and to understand how to adapt a building to meet the access needs of disabled people, and so to fulfil their duties and obligations under the Equality Act legislation.

 You will get a deeper understanding of your needs by establishing how well a premises performs in terms of accessibility and ease of functionality by users that include people with a disability, including those with mobility and sensory impairments.